 This marble obelisk rises just over 555 feet from a knoll in the center of the grounds; its base is surrounded by 50 American flags.
 An elevator runs to the observation room at the 500-foot level, where eight windows offer spectacular views.
 The grounds are at their loveliest in early April (most years), when Yoshino cherry trees are covered with clouds of pale pink blossoms.

-Note: Tours to the monument's observation room have been discontinued indefinitely due to necessary elevator repairs.
-Phone ahead for updated reopening information.
+Note: Tours to the observation room have been discontinued through spring 2019 due to necessary elevator renovations.
+Phone ahead for updated tour information.